 New Development Bank approves USD1B loan for water, sanitation projects in South Africa

-In addition to the South African loan, the NDB has also approved a USD150 million loan in local renminbi to China's Bank of Communications Financial Leasing.
-This loan is intended to support a liquefied natural gas (LNG) transport project.
-Specifically, the funds will be used to acquire at least three LNG carriers, which are crucial for meeting China's increasing demand for super-cooled gas and addressing the gap in LNG carrier capacity.
-This initiative reflects the NDB's ongoing commitment to supporting infrastructure and energy projects in its member countries.
+In addition to the South African loan, the NDB also approved a USD150 million loan in local renminbi to the Bank of Communications Financial Leasing in China.
+This loan is designated for a liquefied natural gas (LNG) transport project, specifically for the acquisition of at least three LNG carriers.
+The investment aims to support China’s growing need for super-cooled natural gas and address the existing shortfall in LNG carrier capacity.
+The NDB's decision reflects its ongoing efforts to facilitate critical energy infrastructure projects and meet increasing global demands for energy resources.

 Legal Disclaimer: